Performance Portable Monte Carlo Neutron Transport in MCDC via Numba

-We used a Numba+Python development scheme to abate portability issues and allow for rapidly developing novel numerical methods at the HPC scale on CPUs and GPUs when we developed a new Monte Carlo neutron transport application called Monte Carlo / Dynamic Code (MC/DC) \cite{mcdc_joss_2024, variansyah_mc23_mcdc}.
-In this paper we first provide an overview of neutron transport and the Monte Carlo solution method.
-We next describe MC/DC's novel (for the field) software engineering approach in greater detail.
-We discuss how novel numerical methods are prototyped and developed in MC/DC.
-Then, we analyze the compute performance of MC/DC on both CPUs and GPUs and, where possible, compare it against modern production Monte Carlo neutron transport solvers.
+In this paper, we first introduce neutron transport and the Monte Carlo solution method.
+We next describe in greater detail MC/DC's novel (for the field) software engineering approach on CPUs and GPUs, along with pitfalls and difficulties when using this development scheme.
+We discuss how novel numerical methods are prototyped and developed in MC/DC, and supported for execution on both GPUs and CPUs.
+Then, we analyze the compute performance of MC/DC and, where possible, compare it against modern production Monte Carlo neutron transport solvers.
 Finally, we provide concluding remarks and outline future work.